VinitKumar01/2025-Daily-Code-Logs/README.md

 25-7-2025 || Learnt basics of backend development in rust with actix.

 26-7-2025 || Learnt basics about search engine indexing and the maths behind it.

+27-7-2025 || Learnt some tailwindcss configurations and advanced properties.